asppj/goconfig/README.md

 	// variables.
 	EnvDisable bool
 	// EnvPrefix is the prefix to use for the the environment variables.
-	// gonfig does not add an underscore after the prefix.
+	// goconfig does not add an underscore after the prefix.
 	EnvPrefix string

 	// HelpDisable disables printing the help message when the --help or -h flag